Business units

 Royalty

-The Royalty Business Unit is responsible for managing the administration of First Nation oil and gas royalties.
-Specific duties include:
+Responsible for managing the administration of First Nation oil and gas royalties include:

 - ensuring accuracy and completeness of royalty submissions and assessments